birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - course-count for remaining OIT courses after Leganto check: 1,038
     - 87 courses were removed because the course was already in Leganto with the same instructor.
-    - (see file "d__oit_data_02.json")
     - (see file "d__already_in_leganto...tsv")

----- old -----
+    - (see file "d2__oit_data_02.json")

-- OLD -- course-count for remaining OIT courses after OCRA class_id lookups: 430
+- course-count for remaining OIT courses after OCRA class_id lookups: 360
-    - 653 courses were removed because there were no OCRA class_ids found.
+    - 678 courses were removed because there were no OCRA class_ids found.
     - a "class_id" is required to do OCRA reading-list lookups.
     - I find class_ids by querying OCRA on the "department" and "number" part of the course-code (like "BIOL 1234")
     - (see file "e__oit_data_03.json")

+---- old -----

 - OLD -- course-count for remaining OIT courses after matching (for each course) all OIT-instructors against all OCRA-instructors: 253
     - 177 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.